webiny/commodo/packages/hooks/README.md

 # @commodo/hooks
 Hooks are points in code on which you can hook on to and execute one or more callbacks.

 This is where the `withHooks` higher order function comes in.
-It creates a new function, decorated with methods for defining custom hooks and registration of hook callbacks.
+It creates a new function, which decorated with methods for defining custom hooks and registration of hook callbacks.

 A good example where hooks are efficiently utilized is the [withStorage](../fields-storage) higher order function.
 Once applied, it registers a set of hooks like `beforeCreate`, `afterCreate`, `beforeUpdate` and so on.
 Please check the documention of the package for more information.